 Grad write-ups and photos for yearbook

-Students are reminded to get important information to Mr. DeMings for this year's yearbook.
+Students are reminded to get important information to Mr. Bowman for this year's yearbook.
 You may not appreciate the value of a yearbook now, but trust me, you will on the night of Safe Grad when everyone else is running around getting their friends and teachers to sign their book.
 Yearbooks will be on sale during the upcoming parent-teacher visitation so perhaps parents could purchase one for you as a Christmas gift.

 Encounters with Canada